Growing up

 At Frog Capital

-I am very proud to be Chair of the board at Frog.
+I am very proud to be an Operating Partner at Frog.
 After 2 years working with Frog as a Non-Executive Director I have been impressed with the culture, capabilities and commitment shared by everyone in the team – and the highly distinctive quality of meaningful, value-added engagement with our portfolio companies.

 I look forward to building on this foundation, generating attractive returns and being a go-to partner for purpose-driven European software companies as they scale.